 The book will provide an introduction to Connecticut’s built environment through a selected group of entries—including buildings, structures, landscapes, neighborhoods, and townscapes.
 Each entry will focus on a single place, recounting its history, discussing its design, and setting it within a broader context, whether that be building type, architect’s work, or relation to the state’s economic, social, or historical development.

 The Trust envisions this book as the first component of a two-part project.
 Eventually it will be joined by a digital/online component containing briefer entries for more sites—something like a traditional guidebook.

 We hope that readers will take from the book an appreciation of the diversity of Connecticut architecture, an idea of some of the ways in which architecture expresses the lives and ideals of those who create it, and a greater interest in preserving Connecticut’s built heritage.

-For more information on Connecticut Architecture: A History in 100 Places, call or write
+For more information on Connecticut Architecture: Stories of 100 Places, call or write

 Christopher Wigren, Deputy Director